-- Find the images directory for your doc.
-For example, if your docs lives in
+- Find the images folder for your doc.
+For example, if your doc lives in the

 - Place your image in the

 imagesdirectory.
-Give the image a descriptive file name:
+Give the image a descriptive file name; for example,

 fso-ui-overview.pngis much better than

-- Follow the steps below to embed the image in a doc.
+- Continue with the following procedure to embed the image in a doc.